ircam-ismm/sc-scheduling/README.md

 ### defer

-Execute a function once at a given time,
+Execute a function once at a given time.

 Calling `defer` compensates with a `setTimeout` for the tick lookahead introduced by the scheduling.
 Can be usefull for example to synchronize